LeftyBC/weechancrypt/README.md

 ## Crypto

-This plugin uses AES-256 in CFB mode with random per-message IVs.
+This plugin uses AES-256 in CTR mode with random per-message IVs.
 PBKDF2 is used to derive encryption keys from the user-supplied passphrase.

 ## Loading